-Tamara Figaji is a back pain rehabilitation specialist and a registered Mummy MOT Practitioner.
+Tamara Figaji is a back pain rehabilitation specialist, elbow expert and a registered Mummy MOT Practitioner.

 Passionate about women’s health, she’s on a mission to ensure that women get the postnatal check they deserve.

 Whether you are concerned about a leaking bladder, pelvic pain or a tummy gap, or simply need an expert to check your pelvic health after having a baby, the Mummy MOT is your answer.

 Tamara graduated from the University of the Western Cape, South Africa in 2003.
 She has an illustrious academic history.